liniio/liniio/README.md

 <!-- Intro -->
 ### WELCOME TO MY PAGE 👋
 Hi, I'm Ngoc Linh.
-An intern/fresher software engineer is looking for a new opportunity to gain experience and be able to apply the knowledge and skills learned in software technology to the job.
+Software engineer is looking for a new opportunity to gain experience and be able to apply the knowledge and skills learned in software technology to the job.
 I am interested in the following areas: software development, web development, and data analysis.

 <!-- Dashboard -->
 <br>